martinberger-ch/oci-monitoring/README.md

 }
 ```

-Restart Docker container for Steampipe.io as OS user _root_ to re-enable the settings:
+How to restart the Docker container for Steampipe.io as OS user _root_:

 ```bash
 sudo su -